XuuRee/PB162/iteration-09/README.md

 Iteration-08
 ==========================
-Exercise focus on basic work with collections (map).
+Exercise focus on basic work with files (IO).